zadarastorage/zadara-examples/k8s/manual/vanilla/README.md

 *   Note that kubeadm search for images based on [naming conventions](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#custom-images "https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#custom-images") which in some cases are not honored by EKS-D and we need to align them one way or another:

-    *   Use the kubeadm image pull/list commands to make sure all images are available - specifically pause, etcd & coredns have naming compatibility issue and requires local re-tagging:
+    *   Run `sudo kubeadm config images pull` (or `list`) to make sure all images are available - for EKS-D you'll need to prodive the AWS image repository & EKS-D release, for example:
         ```shell
         sudo kubeadm config images pull --image-repository public.ecr.aws/eks-distro/kubernetes --kubernetes-version v1.27.3-eks-1-27-8
         ```

-    *   If you try to pull the images you will find some are “missing” - specifically we need to make sure etcd & coredns will be “corrected” per the EKS-D manifest.
+    *   If you try to pull the EKS-D images you will find some are “missing” due to naming conventions - specifically we need to make sure etcd & coredns will be “corrected” per the EKS-D manifest.
 We can workaround the issue in 2 possible ways:

         *   Pre-pull and re-tag the relevant images locally (as suggested on the [EKS-D docs](https://distro.eks.amazonaws.com/users/install/kubeadm-onsite/#set-up-a-control-plane-node "https://distro.eks.amazonaws.com/users/install/kubeadm-onsite/#set-up-a-control-plane-node") in step 3 and [other examples](https://aws.amazon.com/blogs/storage/running-kubernetes-cluster-with-amazon-eks-distro-across-aws-snowball-edge/ "https://aws.amazon.com/blogs/storage/running-kubernetes-cluster-with-amazon-eks-distro-across-aws-snowball-edge/")) - although the documented docker-based approach requires docker as well as AWS [authentication](https://docs.aws.amazon.com/AmazonECR/latest/public/getting-started-cli.html#cli-authenticate-registry "https://docs.aws.amazon.com/AmazonECR/latest/public/getting-started-cli.html#cli-authenticate-registry"))